 6.2.3 Medicines

 Affordability of medicines remains the key policy concern.
 Almost all outpatient pharmaceuticals are purchased at full price out of pocket.
 Catastrophic spending affects the poorest households the most and outpatient medicines are the largest single cause of catastrophic spending.
-Between 2010 and 2018, 47-61% of catastrophic and impoverishing expenditure (87-91% in the poorest quintile) is related to out-of-pocket expenditure on medicines.
+Between 2010 and 2018, 47-61% of catastrophic and impoverishing expenditure (87-91% in the poorest quintile) is related to out-of-pocket expenditure on outpatient medicines.
 According to the National Health Accounts for 2017, 36% of total health care expenditure and 62% of out-of-pocket expenditure incurred by households is for purchasing medicines, which is high by European standards.
-At the same time, only 1% of spending on medicines came from public sources.
+At the same time, only 1% of spending on outpatient medicines came from public sources.

 Inequality in the ability to pay is still significant for outpatient medicines; out-of-pocket expenditure has a regressive distribution.
 The HBS data indicated that in 2010-2015, the share of out-of-pocket expenditure on medicines increased for the poorest quintile group, in 2016-2017 this was reversed, but in 2018 increased again (Fig. 5.3).
-Medicines are imposing a financial burden on all households.
+Outpatient medicines are imposing a financial burden on all households.
 However, financial protection remains problematic for the relatively poor households where household members have chronic conditions, especially in rural areas.
-The list of the medicines covered by the Universal Health Care Programme includes up to 100 medicines in total and reimburses only 50% of the price of those within a 50GEL-200GEL annual limit.
+The list of the medicines covered by the Universal Health Care Programme till 2020 included up to 100 medicines in total and reimbursed only 50% of the price of those within a 50GEL-200GEL annual limit.
 Any additional expenditure above the annual cap is paid in full by the patient out of pocket However, the actual use of this benefit has been always extremely low due to multiple reasons as bureaucratic procedure, low awareness among target group, limited and outdated selection of medicines and high co-payment.
 For example, in 2017 drug expenditure under the Universal Health Care Programme was 23 492 GEL.

 Since May 2017, 23 drugs for 4-6 major chronic conditions have been provided free of charge for the most vulnerable population as registered in the unified social database.
 From 2019, these free prescription entitlements were extended to pensioners.
 However, the program take-up remained very low (total expenditures around 6 million GEL in 2019) due to failures in the procurement process, stock-outs of most needed medicines and low awareness among target population.
-In February 2020, these two programs were merged into one under the Universal Health Care Programme keeping the main focus on six chronic conditions and socially vulnerable population groups.
+In February 2020, these two programs were merged into one under the Universal Health Care Programme keeping the main focus on six chronic conditions and socially vulnerable population groups, pensioners and people with disabilities.
 As a result, the administrative procedure for patients to access covered medicines is simplified and strict programmatic budget cap for medicines has been eliminated.
-The planned budget for 2020 is still small – 10 million GEL – but in case of higher need it can be exceeded and will be taken into account to plan the next year budget.

 High out-of-pocket spending on medicines is further exacerbated by the lack of price regulation and abundant recommendation of brand-name medicines by doctors and the more limited availability of low-cost generic medicines in retail pharmacies (World Bank PER 2017).
 The prices of medicines are high compared to neighbouring countries and the cost plus margin (frequently more than 100%) significantly exceeds that established in EU countries (Gotsadze 2011, Richardson and Berdzuli 2017).
 In 2017, spending on medicines constituted more than one third (35%) of the total health expenditures.